F1bonacc1/process-compose/README.md

     disabled: true #default false
 ```

-Even if disabled, it is still listed in the TUI and the REST client, can be started manually when needed.
+Even if disabled, it is still listed in the TUI and the REST client can be started manually when needed.

 ##### Processes State Columns Sorting